Feature Articles: Cooking and Produce

 Strawberries – tasty and nutritious

-Susan Mills-Gray, Associate State Specialist, Nutrition and Health Education, University of Missouri Extension
+Susan Mills-Gray, State Specialist, Extension Professor, Nutrition and Health Education, University of Missouri Extension

 There’s no need to worry about limiting the serving size if you eat fresh, raw berries — 1 cup of strawberries is only around 45 calories.
 You need only beware of adding sugar or high-fat products that add extra fat and calories, such as pie crust and whipped topping.